 No medical is required but you will need to complete a health and lifestyle questionnaire which will be assessed by a specialist adviser who will use the information you provide to determine if you qualify and how much cash you can release.

-There are over 100 conditions listed which could lead to a larger amount of equity release, including; high blood pressure, diabetes, cancer, angina, kidney disease, and dementia, as well as lifestyle conditions such as a history of smoking or a high/low BMI.
+There are over one hundred conditions listed which could lead to a larger amount of equity release, including high blood pressure, diabetes, cancer, angina, kidney disease, and dementia, as well as lifestyle conditions such as a history of smoking or a high/low BMI.

 Protected Lifetime Mortgage